-In addition to their peers, older mentors in their Tutorials, their teachers, and their Tutors, students have access to the rest of the faculty and staff and the Student Support Team, comprised of: the Dean of Students, School Nurse, Athletic Trainer/Health Chair, Learning Skills Coordinator, Consulting Psychologist and Associate Head of School.
+In addition to their peers, older mentors in their Tutorials, their teachers, and their Tutors, students have access to the rest of the faculty and staff and the Student Support Team, comprised of: the DEIJA Coordinator, School Nurse, Athletics Director, Health Chair, Learning Skills Coordinator, and Social Worker.
 Health Classes provide students with resources in the many areas of that curriculum.